IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** the generated answers are tailored to the user's specific context.

 **Acceptance Criteria:**
-Given a user's question and their selected role,
+Given a user's role and question,
-When the RAG pipeline constructs the prompt for Gemini 2.5 Pro, Then the prompt explicitly includes the user's role (e.g., "As a [Role], answer the following question...").
+When `app/services/chat_service.py` constructs the prompt, Then it injects the role: "You are an expert assistant helping a [Role].
+Answer based on the context...".
-And the generated response demonstrates an understanding and application of the specified role.
+And the response reflects the appropriate tone and detail for that role.

 **Prerequisites:** Story 3.2, Story 2.3
-**Technical Notes:** Update the LangChain prompt template to dynamically insert the `user_role` variable.
+**Technical Notes:** Update Pydantic AI Agent system prompt dependencies.

 ## Epic 4: Robustness, Reliability & Feedback